Khamies/T5-Fine-tune-Wikihow-XSum/README.md

 > **Recognize how you think of this person.**
 > **Know that there's nothing wrong with having a crush**.

+It seems the model has become a therapist now :astonished: :joy:

 - Xsum

 ​	**Paragraph**